d3nd3/soflinux/README.md

 ## Usage
+There is a file named **installer.sh**.
+It will use docker to get all of the files into a container, then copy them over to your local system.
 ### Build Options
 `--build-arg RUN_DOCKER_CLIENT=1` - if you intend to run the client through docker container.
 `--build-arg MANUAL_CE=1` - if you want to supply the Community Edition installer from sof1.org.